 university, he became an ASA level 2 teacher of aquatics, as well

 as an ASA level 2 swimming coach.
 He has been able to use his

 previous knowledge and experience of competitive swimming to

 benefit others in the club.
-As well as being the Assistant Head
+Glen is the Co-Lead for the Age

 Glens passion for exercise and health lead him to completing NASM